LeoVie/jetbrains-wsl-cli-adapter/README.md

 This script allows you to use the CLI of PhpStorm for Windows via WSL.

 ## Requirements
-- PHPStorm installed via JetBrains Toolbox
+- PhpStorm installed via JetBrains Toolbox
 - PHP >= 7.1

 ## Preparation